whisperity/monomux/README.md

 MonoMux aims to combine the good aspects of all of these tools but remove almost all of the possible hurdles in the way of tools running in the background session.

  * Attach/detach features are supported without the need of parsing control sequences.
+ * Every I/O operation to and from the client to the attached session is passed **verbatim**, without understanding the contents.
+   * This allows using all the features of a modern _terminal emulator_ as-is.
+   * However, this also means that features found in _tmux_ such as splits or keybinds _can not_ and **will not** be implemented in this tool.
  * Better defaults than _dtach_: no need to specify an exit escape sequence or modern resize events.
  * Like _tmux_, there is meaningful session management by default, giving an interactive attach menu if multiple sessions exist.